abpframework/abp/docs/en/Blog-Posts/2023-03-24-status.abp.io/POST.md

 We then configured our GitHub Actions workflow by editing the .github/workflows files.
 This included setting up the monitoring frequency, notification settings, and adding our API keys for third-party services if needed.

 c.
 Add the monitored endpoints
 We added the monitored endpoints (our abp.io websites) to the repositories.json file.
-This file is located in the root of the repository and contains a list of URLs that Upptime monitors.
+This file is located in the root of the repository and contains a list of URLs that are monitored by Upptime.

 json
 Copy code